sjurajpuchky/find-keyword-golden-ratio-kgr-to-optimize-pages-for-search-engines-helps-you-top10-google-php/README.md

 Created with help of Dalibor Jaroš - CEO of Collabim and their webinar about KGR SEO method (https://collabim.cz/kgr?promoCode=mRfeciXH1V),

 you can also check SEO trénink (https://collabim.cz/seo-trenink?promoCode=mRfeciXH1V) which is one of the actually most honored SEO course on the Czech market.

+# Special discount
+for Collabim services and products you can use discount coupon AFF-DIS-30, coupon is possible to use only with links mentinoned above.